 Skip to content

-Sufficiency - Meaning in the context of sustainability
+Sufficiency – Meaning in the Context of Sustainability

 What does sufficiency mean in the context of sustainable development?
 Surely you have heard about the sustainability strategies that should be anchored in politics and business in order to make all of our coexistence more resource-efficient and environmentally compatible, and to improve the Environmental problems of our time to solve.
-One of these strategies is sufficiency - representative of which is the question: how can we make less natural resources consume?
-For an honest answer to this, we need to find out and assess what things we really need and what is the right measure for them.

 In this article, I would like to introduce you to what sufficiency is all about, what examples there are of it, how each of us can live more sufficently, and to what extent sufficiency really means doing without.
 Let's go!